JiglauSebastian/ISS_Lab/aplicatie.md

 ### F5.
 Blacklist System
 - **Delay Tracking:** If a user returns a book after the due date, their `delays` counter increases by 1.
 - **Borrowing Ban:** If a user accumulates more than 2 delays (`delays > 2`), they are added to a Blacklist.
-Blacklisted users are permanently blocked from borrowing new books.
+Blacklisted users are blocked for a period of 6 months from borrowing new books.

 ### F6.
 Book Import
 - **File Import:** The book inventory can be easily populated or updated by importing external files (e.g., CSV or JSON formats).

 ## Non-Functional Requirements
+-
+-